Anime Review: Fate/Stay Night (2006)

 Five years after Fate/Zero's Fourth Holy Grail, Shirou Emiya, adopted son of Kiritsugu Emiya is dragged into the Fifth Holy Grail War, accidentally witnessing a confrontation between two historical figures, known for thier warrior classes as Archer and Lancer.

-Being murdered by Lancer for being a witness to the secret war, Shirou is resurrected by Rin Tohsaka and is attacked by Lancer again, he inadvertently suhemmons Saber, a Heroic Spirit, and together, they fight to obtain the Holy Grail to have a wish granted.
+Being murdered by Lancer for being a witness to the secret war, Shirou is resurrected by Rin Tohsaka and is attacked by Lancer again, he inadvertently summons Saber, a Heroic Spirit, and together, they fight to obtain the Holy Grail to have a wish granted.

 An Odd Adaptation for a Franchise:

-This is a very odd adaptation, it combines all three routes by telling the story of the first Route, Saber's route, known as the Fate Route, but it has elements of Unlimited Blade Works and some character revelation regarding character histories from the third route, Heaven's Feel.
+This is a very odd adaptation, it combines all three routes by telling the story of the first Route, Saber's route, known as the Fate Route, but it has elements of Unlimited Blade Works and some character revelations regarding character histories from the third route, Heaven's Feel.

 Because this adaptation is not a direct adapation of the Fate route, it makes it a very odd way to tell the story, especially if you've watched Fate/Stay Night: Unlimited Blade Works (2014), and there are scenes in the original adapation that were not in the Fate route.